Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Conclusion

 We have also illustrated the convergence of two numerical algorithms for estimating Shapley effects.
 Our preliminary comparative study between Shapley effects and Sobol' indices is completed by the computations of $S_{T_{(i)}}$ and $S_{(i)}^{\textup{ind}}$ in \cite{beneli18} (see Section \ref{sob:ind}).
 The studied algorithms depend on various parameters: $N_i$ (conditional variance estimation sample size), $N_o$ (expectation estimation sample size), $N_v$ (output variance estimation sample size) and $m$ (random permutation number).
 It would be interesting to investigate further the response of the algorithms to these different parameters and to derive empirical and asymptotic confidence intervals for the Shapley effects estimates.
-Introducing a sequential procedure in the random permutation algorithm, in order to increase $m$ until a sufficient precision on the Shapley effects, seems also promising.
-Moreover, it would be important in a future work to consider the estimation algorithms capabilities on more complex dependence structures than the pairwise cases exclusively discussed in the present paper.
+Introducing a sequential procedure in the random permutation algorithm, in order to increase $m$ until there is a sufficient precision in the Shapley effects, also seems promising.
+Moreover, it would be important in a future work to consider the estimation algorithm capabilities on more complex dependence structures than the pairwise cases exclusively discussed in the present paper.

-\cite{brobac18} has started to develop more efficient algorithms in the Gaussian linear case.
-Finally, we have shown the relevance of using a metamodel (here the Gaussian process predictor) in the industrial situations where the computer model is too time consuming to be evaluated thousands of times for the previous algorithms to be applied.
-Future work (started in \cite{beneli18}) will consist in developing an algorithm exploiting the complete structure of the Gaussian process allowing to infer the error due to this approximation (see \cite{jannod14}, \cite{jankle13} and \cite{legcan14} for the Sobol' indices and \cite{delmar16} for the Derivative-based Global Sensitivity Measures).
+Finally, we have shown the relevance of using a metamodel (here the Gaussian process predictor) in industrial situations where the computer model is too time consuming to be evaluated thousands of times for the previous algorithms to be applied.
+Future work (started in \cite{beneli18}) will consist of developing an algorithm exploiting the complete structure of the Gaussian process allowing to infer the error due to this approximation (see \cite{jannod14,jankle13,legcan14} for the Sobol' indices and \cite{delmar16} for the derivative-based global sensitivity measures).